stat545ubc-2023/assignment-b3-raveenbadyal/README.md

   for Assignment B3.
 - The README.md file is the knitted format of the Rmd file.
 - The gapminder.csv file is a csv format file of the gapminder data set.
+- The CopyOfRBApp folder contains files for the updated RBApp with new features
-The RBApp folder contains a folder for the rsconnect function that published the app to shinyapps.io
+- The RBApp folder contains a folder for the rsconnect function that published the app    to shinyapps.io
 - the www folder contains an image used in making the app
 - the app.R file contains the code needed to make the app

 # File Engagement